-The debugger displays evaluation counts and variation breakdowns for each flag evaluated since the debugger was opened.
+The debugger displays evaluation counts and variation breakdowns for each flag evaluated since you opened the debugger.
 Click on a flag or select it from the dropdown to access individual event information.

-Flag evaluation events are summarized by default, to minimize the transfer of unnecessary data.
-To get detailed evaluation event information for a flag, select it and click "Debug".
-This will temporarily enable detailed events for that flag, which will be displayed as they are received.
-Additional information, including the user attributes used for evaluation, can be viewed by clicking on an individual event.
+This will temporarily enables detailed events for that flag, which appear as they are received.
+View additional information, including the user attributes used for evaluation, by clicking on an individual event.

-The minimum required version for each platform SDK to use summary events is shown below:
+The minimum required version for each platform SDK to use summary events is: